More effective on Larger Veins

 High success rate

-AP is notable for more immediate results than sclerotherapy and higher levels of patient satisfaction in the right settings.
-Although, the treatment is slightly more involved than sclerotherapy, it is generally more effective on larger veins.
-The procedure is done in the office and does not require anesthesia in the right hands.
-Our doctors will use targeted mapping of the veins and with tiny incisions directly over the varicose vein segments, remove them in a single setting.
-The procedure takes an average of 45 to 60 minutes to complete and the patient can expect to walk right after the procedure is completed.
+Microphlebectomy or ambulatory phlebectomy is slightly more involved than sclerotherapy and is generally more effective on larger veins.
+Large varicose veins can be dangerous if left untreated.
+The procedure is done in the office and does not require complete anesthesia.
+Our board-certified vein doctors will use targeted mapping of the veins and with tiny incisions directly over the varicose vein segments, removing them in a single setting.
+The procedure takes an average of 45 to 60 minutes to complete and the patient can expect to walk out right after the procedure is completed and resume daily activities.

 How Come I Wasn’t Offered Phlebectomy by the Other Vein Clinics?

 Ambulatory phlebectomy is a time-consuming process that requires attentive skills and patience.
 Other vein clinics may not have the available tools and highly qualified staff necessary to successfully perform this effective vein treatment.

 While each treatment has the same goal in mind, to get rid of varicose veins, phlebectomy and sclerotherapy serve different purposes.
 Microphlebectomy or ambulatory phlebectomy is the ideal treatment for large varicose veins, as larger veins do not always respond well to sclerotherapy.
 We recommend consulting the vein doctors at the Princeton Vascular Center to determine which varicose vein treatment will best suit your needs and desired outcome.

 Are Large Varicose Veins Dangerous?

 If left untreated, large varicose veins can lead to serious complications.
 If you are experiencing leg cramps, pain, swelling, or heaviness, contact the Princeton Vascular Center for a consultation.